 There is an annual wildlife migration in Tarangire during the dry season from June to November that isn’t as dramatic as the Serengeti Wildebeest Migration, but it attracts a large number of animals.
 As much of this part of the country is dry, the Tarangire River is the only source of water.

-There are also many impalas, elands, buffaloes, giraffes, the Bohor Reedbuck, Coke’s Hartebeest, Thompson’s gazelle, as well as greater and lesser kudu and rare species of antelope.
-There is also the unusual gerenuk and fringe-eared Oryx to be seen.
+There are also many impalas, elands, buffaloes, giraffes, the Bohor Reedbuck, Coke’s Hartebeest, Walks and game drives:

 Enjoy a hot air balloon ride over the Tarangire while soaring over the treetops of the Tarangire to experience an exceptional perspective of wildlife like lions and ungulates below.